 If you follow me on Instagram, you may have seen my reels where I remove bundt cakes and other cakes perfectly from the pans.
-So, I’m going to share all my tips and tricks for baking cakes and removing them from their pans in this post.
+So, I'm going to share all my tips and tricks for baking cakes and removing them from their pans in this post.
+As someone who owned a bake shop for over 10 years, I know how to remove cakes perfectly so nothing is wasted!

 So, how do you remove cakes perfectly from their pans every time?
 There are a few steps to ensure that your cakes come out perfectly each time.
 And I'm going to share my top tricks for removing cakes perfectly.
 I owned and ran a bake shop for over 10 years – so I know a thing or two about removing cakes from their pans efficiently!
 Because, when you own a bake shop you can't have cakes breaking on you because time is money and you're usually on a really tight schedule!